Coughlan-Lab/simple_camio/README.md

 python camio.py --model <path_to_model>
 ```

-Root privileges are required to run the code.
+Root privileges may be required to run the code.

 For a list of all command line arguments, run: